Go easy on meat and animal products

 - One radical approach is only to eat meat that is culled from the wild.
 Rabbits, grey squirrels and deer are overpopulated in many areas of the UK, a natural surplus product of our current regime of land management, with its lack of wolves and other natural predators.
 (There is of course no guarantee at present that any meat on sale will either be the result of ecologically sensitive ‘harvesting’ or have been killed in a compassionate way.)

 - Fish can be part of a sustainable diet – but only if you are careful which fish you eat.
-WWF gives Ten tips for buying good seafood.
+The Marine Conservation Society gives Top ten tips for buying seafood.
 Detailed information about particular fish can be found at FishOnline.
 Some would argue that we should avoid eating fish because many current fishing and fish-farming practises are cruel and environmentally damaging.